Frequently Asked Questions

 #

-• People in midlife or other life transitions – often a time of redefining relationships, desire, and identity
+• People in or approaching midlife, often a time of shifting identity, hormones, desire, and relationships

 • Parents navigating identity shifts, burnout, or the effects of pregnancy, birth, and the postpartum period on their sexual lives